 7. What do friends and family think of my name?

-Test out your proposed business name on friends, family, colleagues, or even the Society for Editors and Proofreaders (SfEP) forums.
+Test out your proposed business name on friends, family, colleagues, or even the Chartered Institute of Editing and Proofreading’s forums.
 What does the name say to people?
 Is there anything about your business name they can spot that you didn’t notice?
 For example, do the initials spell out an unfortunate acronym?

 Are there any hints or tips you would add to this list?
 How did you come up with your business name?

-Joanna Bowery is the SfEP social media manager.
-As well as looking after the SfEP’s Facebook, Twitter and LinkedIn accounts and the SfEP blog, she offers freelance marketing, PR, writing and proofreading services as Cosmic Frog.
-Jo is an entry-level member of the SfEP and a Chartered Marketer.
+Joanna Bowery was the CIEP’s social media manager.
+She offers freelance marketing, PR, writing and proofreading services as Cosmic Frog.
+Jo is an entry-level member of the CIEP and a Chartered Marketer.
 She is active on Facebook, Twitter, LinkedIn and Google+.

-The views expressed here do not necessarily represent those of the SfEP.
+The views expressed here do not necessarily represent those of the CIEP.